-While the final cost of recovery is not yet known, the magnitude of the storms impact is expected to stretch the City's general fund account.
-Funding from FEMA's Public Assistance program will help cover some of the costs, but the City will face the ongoing challenge of paying for the damages for years to come.
+The magnitude of the storms impact stretched the City's general fund account.
+Funding from FEMA's Public Assistance program did help cover some of the costs, but the City faced the ongoing challenge of paying for the damages for years to come.

-The City's initial estimate of unmet in infrastructure need is in excess of \$50 million.
+The City's initial estimate of unmet in infrastructure need is in excess of \$50 million at the time of the first submission of the action plan.
+The Infrastructure Recovery and Implementation Plan (IRIP) later identified \$162 million in infrastructure improvements.